-Gas concentration sensors can be also used with drones in hazardous or remote areas, in addition to optical monitoring of the air or water quality (Kumar & Mehta, 2021).
-Drones can also be used for classic inspection tasks, such as the examination of power plants (Kumar & Mehta, 2021).
+Gas concentration sensors can be also used with drones in hazardous or remote areas, in addition to the optical monitoring of air or water quality (Kumar & Mehta, 2021).
+Likewise, drones can be used for classic inspection tasks, such as of power plants (Kumar & Mehta, 2021).

-Besides chemical measurands, general information about the weather can also be acquired with special sensor systems.
+Besides chemical measurands, general information about the weather can be acquired with special sensor systems.
 Pressure sensors can determine air pressure (Hering & Schönfelder, 2018), acoustic sensors monitor environmental noise (Hering & Schönfelder, 2018), general data about weather and climate are collected with temperature, moisture, precipitation, and wind sensors, while photoresistors can measure the amount of radiation caused by the sun (Hering & Schönfelder, 2018).
 The figure below shows an example of an anemometer, used to determine wind speed.
-This type of data obtained by sensors can then be further used and processed, forming the foundation of the weather forecast.
+This type of data obtained by sensors can then be further used and processed, forming the basis of the weather forecast.

 Anemometer for wind measurement